Spinbal is not only a new accessory for drummers and percussionists but also a new discovery and method for players of all genres.

 Guy Juravich is a seasoned drummer with over 15 years of studio and touring experience.
 Guy began playing drums at 10 years old and received formal instruction through the jazz program of Amherst Regional High School in Amherst, Massachusetts.

-He received his Bachelor’s Degree from Bishop’s University (Sherbrooke, Quebec) majoring in English (Cultural Studies Concentration) and minoring in Communications & Media Studies, Sociology and German.
+He received his Bachelor’s Degree from Bishop’s University (Sherbrooke, Quebec) in Cultural Theory, Communications, Media Studies and Sociology.
 Throughout his degree, Guy performed and recorded with numerous bands including Snap Caravan, The Massawippi Skank, The Unusual Suspects and Big in China.

 After school Guy moved to Montreal, Quebec and continued to perform with The Massawippi Skank and Big in China.
 He added The Parasite Orchestra and Left Side Neighbour to his touring roster.
 These years in Montreal led to a brief residence in Toronto, Ontario to record with The Staycation.